Karl Rothenburg: Interwar period

 Following the Armistice, Rothenburg was demobilized on 20 December 1918 and resumed his job as a teacher.
 He then joined the Schutzpolizei in Gotha and rose to the rank of Hauptmann (Captain) by September 1924.
-Rothenburg thena assumed command of police detachment in Jena and following the promotion to Major in summer 1930, he was appointed commander of Schutzpolizei in Weimar.
+Rothenburg then assumed command of police detachment in Jena and following the promotion to Major in summer 1930, he was appointed commander of Schutzpolizei in Weimar.
 In April 1933, Rothenburg was promoted to Oberstleutnant (lieutenant colonel) and assumed command of Police school in Sondershausen.

 When the Wehrmacht was established in early 1935, Rothenburg requested to be reactivated to the Army service, which was granted and he was assigned as Major to the Kampfwagen-Regiment 1 (Armored Vehicle Regiment Nr.
 1) in Zossen.
 The regiment was redesignated Panzer-Regiment 1 under Colonel Ludwig von Radlmaier and Rothenburg was assigned to the regimental staff in Erfurt.
 He assumed command of 2nd Battalion, Panzer-Regiment 6 in Neuruppin in August 1936 and took part in the Occupation of Czechoslovakia during Sudeten crisis.
 Rothenburg was promoted to Oberstleutnant (lieutenant colonel) on 1 April 1938 and became commander of Panzer-Regiment 6 in March 1939.
 He was promoted to the temporary rank of Oberst (Colonel) in August 1939.